 Links for University Open Days are available on the Careers web page.

-Applying for Halls of Residence, scholarships and course planning for tertiary programmes
+TERM 3: Applying for Halls of Residence, scholarships and course planning for tertiary programmes.

-- Applications for the Halls of Residence can be submitted .
+Applications for the Halls of Residence can be submitted from August 1stuntil October 1st (school deadline is mid-September).
 See Year 13 Deans

-- Liaison officers from all the universities are available for course counselling in the School Library (date for 2018 tbc) .
-Students who are planning to go in to the workforce or have a gap year will attend a session covering job interview skills organised by UCOL.
+On Friday August 24th August the liaison officers from all the universities are available for course counselling in the School Library from 1.30 -3pm.
+Students who are planning to go in to the workforce or have a gap year will attend a session covering job interview skills.

-- ‘Moving On’ Panorama morning programme : This includes workshops on: Financial Survival, Cooking for flatting, Applying for a Study loan, My Personality (Myers-Briggs diagnostic assessment) CVs and Cover Letters etc.
+‘Moving On’ workshop morning programme includes workshops on: Financial Survival, Cooking for flatting, Applying for a Study loan, My Personality (Myers-Briggs diagnostic assessment) CVs and Cover Letters etc.

 Open Days are an opportunity to explore and see if the University is a good fit for you.